 GPLED mode LED Behaviour

 PVTLED LED lights when a PVT solution is available.

-RTKLED LED is off if the PVT is not in RTK mode, blinks in float RTK and is solid on in fixed RTK.
+RTKLED LED is off if the PVT is not in RTK mode, blinks in float RTK and is solid

+on in fixed RTK.

-DIFFCORLED Differential correction indicator.
-In rover PVT mode, this LED reports the number of satellites for which differential corrections have been provided in the last received differential correction message (RTCM or CMR).
+DIFFCORLED Differential correction indicate or.
+In rover PVT mode, this LED reports

+DITTEOREED hich differential corrections have been

+· lifferential correction message (RTCM

+or CMR).

-LED behaviour Number of satellites with corrections
+nber of satellites with corrections

-LED is off No differential correction message received
+differential correction message received

+blinks fast and 0

+continuously (10 times per

+second) blinks once, then pauses 1, 2

+blinks twice, then pauses 1, 2

+blinks 3 times, then pauses 5, 6

+blinks 4 times, then pauses 7, 8

+more

+The LED is solid (ON) when the module is outputting differential

+The LED is solid 'ON' when the module is outputting differential

+corrections as a static base sta ation.

+TRACKLED

+LED behaviour Number of sa mber of satellites in tracking

-blinks fast and continuously (10 times per second) 0
+blinks fast and 0

+continuously (10 times per

+second)

 blinks once, then pauses 1, 2

 blinks twice, then pauses 3, 4

 blinks 3 times, then pauses 5, 6

 blinks 4 times, then pauses 7, 8

-blinks 5 times, then pauses 9 or more

-TRACKLED The LED is solid 'ON' when the module is outputting differentia corrections as a static base station.

-LED behaviour Number of satellites in tracking

-blinks fast and continuously (10 times per second) 0

-blinks once, then pauses 1,2

-blinks twice, then pauses 3, 4

-blinks 3 times, then pauses 5, 6

-blinks 4 times, then pauses 7,8

 blinks 5 times, then pauses 9 or more